 Virtual Reality for Marketing

-With a well-crafted script that tells a compelling story, VR marketing campaigns can be hugely compelling for just about any brand.
+With a well-crafted script that tells a compelling story, VR marketing campaigns can be hugely compelling for any brand.
 Dr. Bronner’s and other companies have already figured that out, with another fun example coming from the cheese company Boursin.
 While Dr. Bronner’s gives you a 360-degree view of headquarters and festivities, the Boursin VR video gives you a 360-view of the inside of a fridge where Boursin cheese hangs out with other delectable goodies.

 - Truly engaging your audience in ways that are cutting-edge and very stimulating